Search for Resources

 • The importance of the Earth for all people is encouraged.

-• Importance of Aboriginal legends to history is used as a starting point for the lesson.
+• Importance of Indigenous legends to history is used as a starting point for the lesson.

 Empathy & Respect for Humans: Empathy and respect are fostered for diverse groups of humans (including different genders, ethnic groups, sexual preferences, etc.).